Need to send money to a family member or friend in India urgently?

-What if the person to who you want to send money, does not have a bank account in India?
+What if the person to who you want to send money, does not have a bank account?

-Well, if your recipient in India does not hold any bank account, bank-to-bank transfer might not be an option!
-BUT you can still send them money using alternatives.
+Well, if your recipient does not hold a bank account, a bank-to-bank transfer might not be an option!
+But you can still send them money using alternatives.

-This post is EXACTLY to help you with that: how to send money to someone without a bank account in India.
+This post is EXACTLY to help you with that: how to send money to someone without a bank account.

-Sending money to India online is the quickest and cheapest way to do it.
+Sending money to someone online is the quickest and cheapest way to do it.

 It is a simple process.

-- You raise a transfer request with a money transfer company in the UK that provides remittance services to India.
+- You raise a transfer request with a money transfer company that provides remittance services.

 - Pay them in your local currency (GBP in the UK).

-- The money transfer service converts the amount and pays into your recipient’s bank account in Indian Rupees (INR).
+- The money transfer service converts the amount and pays it into your recipient’s bank account (let’s say INR in India).

-On average, the money arrives in 1-2 working days (and even a few seconds with services like Wise (review) in your Indian account.
+On average, the money arrives in 1-2 working days usually; a few seconds with bank alternatives like Wise (review).
 Most companies operate this way, and this simple process keeps things restricted online.

-Let’s dive right in and look at the options available to you in case your recipient does not hold any bank account in India.
+Let’s dive right in and look at the options available to you in case your recipient does not hold any bank account.

 #1.
 Open a new bank account and send money online!